tanu-12/Day_to_day/README.md

 I am so tired my whole back hurts a lot.
 I thought of keeping this repos as something to write daily but I am always so tired so tired .
 I feel nothing about anything .
 Buying clothes, movies .
 I used to love watching movies I have stopped completely.

+Sept 25th 2024

+I have decided if i don't get a job I will be going for MCA Exam . i want to get in top NIT .
+OR something at least in delhi I keep on listening to my brother and don't do something that i actually like I want to go in a university enjoy a bit of college life work on myself w